-The two-day 73rd session of the World Health Assembly (WHA) of the WHO beginning Monday is taking place in the backdrop of growing calls including by US President Donald Trump to investigate how the virus originated in China’s Wuhan city.
+The two-day 73rd session of the World Health Assembly (WHA) of beginning Monday is taking place in the backdrop of growing calls including by US President Donald Trump to investigate how the virus originated in China’s Wuhan city.
 China and the US were locked in a spat over the issue.

 The WHA is also expected to delve into pooling in additional resources to deal with the pandemic that has killed over 3,10,000 people and infected nearly 4.7 million besides wrecking the global economy.